 We used provocative materials to raise uncomfortable (but necessary) questions and challenge beliefs.
 The outcome?
 Open debates, an understanding of context and a sound knowledge of workplace boundaries.

-We brought complex issues to life and encouraged all our delegates to do something differently the moment they got back to their desk.
+This dignity and respect at work training brought complex issues to life and encouraged all our delegates to do something differently the moment they got back to their desk.
 Training time and budget well spent – we think!